mjstealey/irods-consumer/README.md

 	Note, the physical file can be found at: `$(pwd)/var_irods/iRODS/Vault/home/rods/VERSION.json` of the host

-3. Stop and remove the provider container:
+3. Stop and remove the consumer container:

 	```
 	$ docker stop consumer
 	$ docker rm -fv consumer
 	```
-	This destroys any host level definitions or default docker volumes related to the provider container and makes it impossible to recover the data from that container if we had not persisted it locally
+	This destroys any host level definitions or default docker volumes related to the consumer container and makes it impossible to recover the data from that container if we had not persisted it locally

 4. Run a new docker container with the `-x` flag for **use existing**: